jaybraunjr/tICA/docs/index.rst

-mdakit documentation
+tICA documentation
 ====================

-Welcome to the developer-friendly docs for ``mdakit``.
+Welcome to the developer-friendly docs for ``tICA``.
 This site is designed to match the repository layout and give you a quick path to the core APIs.

 .. toctree::